Navbryce/nba-combined-score-predictor/final-report.md

 ### Converting to a Classification Problem
 #### Idea and Methods
 Finally, we attempted to convert the regression problem into one of classification.
 What if we predicted _ranges_ of total points instead of specific values?
 For this problem, there are two variants: binary-classification and multi-classification.
-For binary classifcation, we trained our model to predict only a singular range --- in other words, if the game is extected to fall between `[x, x+10]` for some fixed `x`, return `true`.
+We settled for ranges of size 10 in both problems.
+For binary classifcation, we trained our model to predict only a singular range --- in other words, if the game is expected to fall between `[x, x+10]` for some fixed `x`, return `true`.

 If this model were to yield few false positives, it could lead to significant profit in betting.
 For instance, say there exists a binary classifier that predicts whether a game will end with a combined score in the range of `[219, 229]`.
-If this classifier were to have a low precision, then it's implied that placing a bet when prompted is relatively safe, thus guaranteeing positive returns over a sufficiently large span of time.
+If this classifier were to have a high precision, then it's implied that placing a bet when prompted is relatively safe, thus guaranteeing positive returns over a sufficiently large span of time.

 For the multi-classification problem, we set ranges of scores as labels in hopes of gaining better prediction results (when compared to predicting the exact score).
-Having testing out various bin widths, we eventually settled on a width of 10.

 To evaluate our model, we settled on 3 metrics: accuracy, precision, and F1-score.
-We utilized accuracy to get a general idea as to our our predictions, F1-score to handle the impacts of false positives and false negatives, and precision to view how we handled false positives, as you would not want to make a bad bet.
+We utilized accuracy to get an idea of the predictions' quality, precision to account (unsafe bets) for the impact of false negatives, F1-score to account for the impact of false positives (missed betting opportunities) and false negatives.

 <div style="float:right; width:50%"><img src="https://i.imgur.com/jkefsUK.jpg"></div><div style="float:left; width:50%"><img src="https://i.imgur.com/AiZbb7K.jpg"></div>
-<h6 style="text-align:center; margin-top:10px; margin-bottom: 20px; color: darkGray"><i>PUT WHAT SCORE MEANS.</i></h6>
+<h6 style="text-align:center; margin-top:10px; margin-bottom: 20px; color: darkGray"><i>Results of the two classification problems.
+Each group represents the various metrics for the model.
+Gr</i></h6>
 #### Results
 We did not see good results.
 Although some models had decent accuracy (.8 - .9) they saw poor F1-scores and precision.
 Due to this we opted to not continue with hyperparameter tuning.